grant-d/Halite3/Halite3/readme.txt

 - DONE: CostField factories
 - DONE go home should use an inverted curve, ie steep sides.
 So that bot follows ravines home.
 - DONE Pass in peaks/walls as a list

-- overlay flows so that all rich means are peaks
+- overlay multi-flows so that all rich means are peaks
 - merge cost and wave
+- for wave, ship should be goal, and everything flows out from that